spencemcd/m7-css-intro/README.md

 - [Font Awesome icons](https://fortawesome.github.io/Font-Awesome/)

 ## Writing CSS
 There are three different options for incorporating your CSS styles into your webpage.
-The most preferable and consistent approach is to write all of you CSS code in a separate file, and load that file into your `index.html` file in the `<head>` section of your page:
+The most preferable and consistent approach is to write all of your CSS code in a separate file, and load that file into your `index.html` file in the `<head>` section of your page:

 ```html
 <!DOCTYPE html>